 The key to long-term sobriety is finding a balance within all aspects that the program has to offer.
 The importance of the concept of balance was not lost on the founders of Alcoholics Anonymous.
 The founders chose a triangle for the symbol of the fellowship to represent the three key legacies in which those in the program strive to find a balance of: Unity, Service, and Recovery.
 To this day, the alcoholics anonymous triangle is synonymous with the tens of thousands of Americans who have gone through treatment.

 These three key legacies are found written on the cover of most AA literature, and even on the back of anniversary coins.
-Here we discuss the meaning of the three legacies, and how they can be incorporated into long-term sobriety.
+Here we discuss the meaning of the three legacies that make up the AA Recovery Triangle, and how they can be incorporated into long-term sobriety.

 Unity refers to the fellowship aspect of the program, primarily through attendance of meetings.
 Meetings are often providing newcomers their very first introduction to the program.
 It is through meetings that a prospective newcomer can meet others in the program and begin to build a support group, of which is vital for long-term sobriety.

 It is also through meetings that a prospective newcomer can meet a sponsor who will guide them through the program.
 Unity/fellowship, however, does not simply end at meetings.
 Rather, it extends far beyond them.
 Lifelong friendships ultimately are forged that have benefits far extending past just sobriety.

 Recovery refers to the twelve steps of Alcoholics Anonymous.
 The twelve steps provide the foundation for recovering from alcoholism/addiction, which is why Recovery is always written on the bottom of the triangle.

 The steps teach us to trust a higher power, to address our character defects, to make amends, and then to pass the program along to a newcomer just as was done for us.
 It is through the twelve steps that we achieve a spiritual awakening from a seemingly hopeless state.